Last Updated: 1/28/2022

 git s instead of

 git status, for example.
-The less I have to type repeatedly, the happier I am.
+The less I have to type, the happier I am.

 Add the following contents, changing the variables for any hosts that you connect to.
-Using the below will connect to
+Using the below will be the same as running

 Now just run the alias to connect.

 I don't like a lot of the Apple defaults so here are the things I always change.